 At VETTÄ, our signature saunas are the heart of our thermotherapy program, but their importance stretches far beyond just feeling good and being good for you.
 Saunas are an integral part of Finnish culture, used in almost every social setting from business meetings to catching up with friends.

-Understanding the history of their use adds to the appreciation of the overall experience, so today, we’re going to look at what the first saunas were, how they contribute to your health, and how they’re used in Finland in present day.
+Understanding the history of their use adds to the appreciation of the overall experience, so today, we’re going to look at what the first saunas were, how they contribute to your health, and how they’re used in Finland in the present day.

 The First Saunas